RHKasper/StratusGridTest/README.md

 I considered also parallelizing local data processing and potentially starting those calculations before all downloads finished, but after timing it and finding an execution time of roughly .004 seconds (.1% of the total run time), I decided not to.
 In a context with more computationally intensive analysis, I would likely do so.

+I considered caching web request results, but chose not to since I don't expect this app to be run more than a few times.

 ## Unit Tests
 Two Unit Tests for network and deserialization code can be found in the PokemonAnalyzer/UnitTests.cs file.